IBSilver/GameDevelopment/GameDevelopment/citm_desvj_project_template-L08/README.md

  - The player can move left or right and can jump.
  - The player can die.
  - The player can win.
+ - The player can obtain coins.

 ## Controls

  - D: Move right
  - A: Move left
  - Space: Jump
+ - If you die, you can go to the start of the level with F1 or F3.

  ## Debug